hollygrimm/hollygrimm_astro-paper/src/pages/software_cv.md

 ## Objective

-Software Engineer with 25+ years of development experience.
-She has built a variety of machine learning models for image, music, voice, and text generation, currently building at the intersection of climate, blockchain, and machine learning.
+ML and Blockchain Engineer with 25+ years of development experience.
+She has built a variety of machine learning models for image, music, voice, and text generation.
 She is a member of the Active Inference Institute's Scientific Advisory Board, member of Celo Network's Climate Collective, co-leader of KERNEL's Regeneration Guild and an active contributor to two decentralized autonomous organizations (DAOs): ReFi DAO for regenerative climate projects, pr1s0n art for inmate art, and as a peer mentor for Gitcoin KERNEL.

 ## Education